pyTooling/Actions/README.md

 ## rm

 Set option `rm` to `true` for systematically removing previous artifacts (e.g. old versions).
 Otherwise (by default), all previours artifacts are preserved or overwritten.

+## snapshots

+Whether to create releases from any tag or to treat some as snapshots.
+By default, all the tags with non-empty `prerelease` field (see [semver.org: Is there a suggested regular expression (RegEx) to check a SemVer string?](https://semver.org/#is-there-a-suggested-regular-expression-regex-to-check-a-semver-string)) are considered snapshots; neither a release is created nor assets are uploaded.